lucyly7/Steam-Review-Sentiment-Analysis/README.md

 I developed a sentiment analysis model to evaluate the purchasability of games by analyzing user reviews from the Steam platform.
 More specifically, I examined Steam reviews for the RPG Bellwright.

 My broader goal was to access a degree of interpretability of the BERT model to gauge what words/phrases are most strongly associated with recommendations and non-recommendations, thus allowing me to determine whether it'd be right for me to buy the game.
-(My hope was to figure that out before the Steam 2024 summer sale ended.)
+(My hope was to figure that out before the Steam 2024 summer sale ended.
+I didn't.)

 Data Acquisition and Preprocessing:
 - Scraped and collected game reviews using Python, handling data extraction and storage.